nrasch/nrasch.github.io/_posts/2020-07-04-beginning-of-sprint-analysis.md

 hidden: false
 ---

 In this article we’ll be focusing on Agile Scrum project management analysis.
-We’ll specifically look at anonymized beginning-of-sprint data from a department that was struggling to improve it’s Agile process while dealing with the burden of technical debt and support issues.
+We’ll specifically look at anonymized beginning-of-sprint data from a department that was struggling to improve it’s Agile processes while dealing with the burdens of technical debt and support issues.
 We will analyze and attempt to gain insights into what the data is telling us, and then make a series of recommendations as we go along for improvements and remediation.

 The technical tools we’ll use to do this will be [Python](https://www.python.org/), [Pandas](https://pandas.pydata.org/), [Matplotlib](https://matplotlib.org/), with source data being extracted from [JIRA](https://www.atlassian.com/software/jira).

-You can view the [second part](#) of this write up for a full breakdown of the technical steps we took to extract, clean, and present the data if you’d like to try this yourself for your organization and/or project.
+You can view the [second part]({% post_url 2020-07-21-beginning-of-sprint-analysis-technical-implementation %}) of this write up for a full breakdown of the technical steps we took to extract, clean, and present the data if you’d like to try this yourself for your organization and/or project.

 The the complete report discussed in this article can be found [here](assets/html/2000-01-01-Sprint-Starting-Analysis.html).